microbuilderz/AWS/CoudPractitioner/AWS-course.md

 **Creates Budgets** and **send alarms** when a threshold has been exceeded.
 It allows companies to **track and categorize spending on a detailed level**.You can also use AWS Budgets to **set reservation utilization or coverage targets** and receive alerts when your utilization **drops below the threshold you define**.
+There are four different budget types you can create under AWS Budgets:
+- Cost budget : Helps you plan how much you want to spend on a service.
+- Usage budget : Helps you plan how much you want to use one or more services.
+- Reservation budget : This helps you track the usage of your Reserved Instances (RI)
+- Savings Plans budget : This helps you track the usage of Savings Plans utilization

 > **It is useful to note the difference between CloudWatch Billing vs Budgets**:
 > - **CloudWatch Billing Alarms**: Sends an alarm when the **actual cost** exceeds a **certain threshold**.